Understanding ISO/IEC 17025 and AOAC Food Program Guidelines (MS 112)

 1.4 CEUs*, 16 Training Hours

 The course materials will be presented in an interactive lecture style (50%), as well by using application exercises and role playing (50%).

-Equipment/Materials: A legal, authorized copy of the ISO/IEC 17025:2017 standard and AOAC Program Requirements document will be provided to each participant.
+Equipment/Materials: A training copy of the ISO/IEC 17025:2017 standard and AOAC Program Requirements document will be provided to each participant.